cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 ```
 spring.datasource.jndi-name=jdbc/jdbcDataSource
 ```
-> **Note:** If application security is enabled in the target Liberty server, you will also need to enable an authentication method, and authorisation roles.
-To do this you will need to create a Jave EE `web.xml file`, and place this in the src/main/webapp/WEB-INF/ folder.
-A sample `web.xml` file that supports basic authentication is provided in the associated Git repository.
-For further details on enabling security refer to the previous tutorial [Spring Boot Java applications for CICS, Part 2: Security](https://developer.ibm.com/technologies/spring/tutorials/spring-boot-java-applications-for-cics-part-2-security/)

 ## Step 3.
 Using a DataSource bean to locate the data source
 Instead of using the `spring.datasource.jndi-name` property to name the JNDI reference for the data source, the JNDI name can alternatively be set using a DataSource bean within the application.
 To do this, the `Application` class would need to provide a method annotated with the `@Bean` annotation that lookups up the data source using the JNDI method `InitialContext.doLookup()` and supplies this as a return value.